Primer Impacto: Broadcast history

-"Primer Impacto Extra" Weekend Anchor Satcha Pretto left the program to become the new News Anchor for Despierta America.
-Natalia Cruz replaced Satcha Pretto.
+In 2010, Primer Impacto Extra weekend anchor Satcha Pretto left the program to become news anchor for Univision's morning show ¡Despierta América!; Pretto was replaced on the weekend editions by Natalia Cruz.
 In 2017, Michelle Galvan replaced Barbara Bermudo, after she left Univision after 14 years as anchor.

 Walter Mercado provided the flamboyant astrology predictions for the show.
 He announced on January 8, 2010 that he and Univision have parted ways after fifteen years.
+However, Victor Florencio, also known as El Niño Prodigio, later joined the program in 2021 to also provide the astrology predictions, but left the program in 2023.
 Maria Elena Salinas and Edna Schmidt have both had guests co-hosting duties on the show.

 Segments

-There are various segments in Primer Impacto, the most important are: news of the U.S. and the world, República Deportiva (Sports Republic, now a spin-off weekly program), movies, weather, horoscope (dropped in 2010; returned in 2021), curiosities and the main story of the day.
+There are various segments in Primer Impacto, the most important are: news of the U.S. and the world, República Deportiva (Sports Republic, now a spin-off weekly program), movies, weather, horoscope (dropped in 2010; returned in 2021 then dropped once more in 2023), curiosities and the main story of the day.